bullhorn/rest-api-docs/source/includes/entityref/paybill/_payablecharge.md

 <tr class="odd">
 <td><p>generalLedgerSegment1</p></td>
 <td><span>To-one association</span></td>
 <td><p>General Ledger Segments are part of the Chart of Accounts structure.
-By default Bullhorn's generalLedgerSegment1 is configured as Class, which allows users to specify the type of the ledger.</p>
+By default generalLedgerSegment1 is configured as Class, which allows users to specify the type of the ledger.</p>
 <p>Default fields:</p>
 <ul>
 <li>id</li>